lt20kmph/pmail/README.md

 The search is compatible with any keyword search exactly the same as the usual Gmail searching capabilities and hence its quite powerful.

-pmailServer accepts an argument via a flag '-n'.
-The argument should be the email address for one of your configured accounts.
-When run like this pmailServer will return the number of currently unread messages in your inbox.
+pmail can also be run with a flag '-n' and an account id.
+When run like this pmail will return an int corresponding to the number of unread mails in the mail box of the account corresponding to the id provided.

-For example:

-    ./pmailServer.py -n youremail@gmail.com
+For example, if you had the following in your `config.yaml`:

+    accounts:
+        yourname@gmail.com:
+            id: 'ID'
+            name: 'Wonderful Person'
+            credentials: 'credentials.json'

+then running:

+    python -m pmail -n ID

-Would return the number of currently unread mail in youremails inbox, this is potentially useful in scripts.
+would return the number of unread mails in the mailbox for `yourname@gmail.com`.
+This is potentially useful for scripts.

 ## Security considerations

 YOU ARE RESPONSIBLE FOR YOU OWN SECURITY.
 Keep your credentials.json file somewhere safe, possibly encrypted.
-After the first the pmailServer also stores a token.pickle file this file confirms that you have agreed to give permission to Pmail to send and modify emails.
+After the first run, Pmail stores a token.pickle file this file confirms that you have agreed to give permission to Pmail to send and modify emails.
 Also keep this file safe.